 - The Head Teacher / Senior Leaders are responsible for ensuring that the Online Safety Lead and other relevant staff receive suitable training to enable them to carry out their online safety roles and to train other colleagues, as relevant. - The Head Teacher / Senior Leaders will ensure that there is a system in place to allow for monitoring and support of those in school who carry out the internal online safety monitoring role.
-This is to provide a safety net and support to those colleagues who take on important monitoring roles.
-The Senior Leadership Team will receive regular monitoring reports from the Online Safety Lead. - The SLT will receive regular monitoring reports from the E-Safety Co-ordinator.
+This is to provide a safety net and support to those colleagues who take on important filtering and monitoring roles.
+The Senior Leadership Team will receive regular monitoring reports from the Online Safety Lead.
+The Headteacher receives reports via Smoothwall of any inappropriate activity on all devices in school. - The SLT will receive regular monitoring reports from the E-Safety Co-ordinator.
 The Head Teacher and another member of the SLT should be aware of the procedures to be followed in the event of a serious E-Safety allegation being made against a member of staff

-Management of Allegations - Allegations Against Staff (dudley.gov.uk)
+Management of Allegations- Allegations Against Staff (dudley.gov.uk)

-- The Head Teacher is responsible for ensuring that parents and carers, when given access to data and information relating to their child/children via an online communication system, have adequate information and guidance relating to the safe and appropriate use of this on-line facility. - https://dudleychildrenservices.sharepoint.com/InformationGovernance/\layouts/15/st art.aspx#/ - The Head Teacher or a designated member of the SLT is responsible for ensuring that parents/carers understand that the school may investigate any reported misuse of systems, by pupils, out of school hours, as part of 'safeguarding' procedures.
+- The Head Teacher is responsible for ensuring that parents and carers, when given access to data and information relating to their child/children via an online communication system, have adequate information and guidance relating to the safe and appropriate use of this on-line facility. - https://dudleychildrenservices.sharepoint.com/InformationGovernance/layouts/15/st art.aspx#/ - The Head Teacher or a designated member of the SLT is responsible for ensuring that parents/carers understand that the school may investigate any reported misuse of systems, by pupils, out of school hours, as part of 'safeguarding' procedures.